Lunches/Healthy Schools

 School Dinners

-We are using a system known as Pay360 which is very easy to use and this offers you the flexibility to make online payments whenever and wherever you like, 24 hours a day, 7 days a week - safe in the knowledge that payments are secure and use the highest level of card security and that funds will reach the school safely.
+We are using a system known as Gateway which is very easy to use and this offers you the flexibility to make online payments whenever and wherever you like, 24 hours a day, 7 days a week - safe in the knowledge that payments are secure and use the highest level of card security and that funds will reach the school safely.

 Packed Lunches